Skip Breadcrumb Links

 What is foster care?

-There are times that a child cannot remain at home with their parent or caregiver because of serious safety concerns, this is when a child will enter the foster care system.
-They will be placed with a foster family that will care for them until it is safe to return home.
+Sometimes, a child cannot remain at home with their parent or caregiver because of severe safety concerns; this is when a child enters the foster care system.
+They will be with a foster family that will care for them until it is safe to return home.

-Every child has different needs, some will be in foster care for just a few days, a week, several months, or possibly even years.
-While the ultimate goal is to keep families together, some children will remain in foster care permanently when their parent(s) remain unwilling or unable to meet their needs or they have reached the age of 18 and can live independently.
+Every child has different needs.
+Some will be in foster care for just a few days, a week, several months, or possibly years.
+While the ultimate goal is to keep families together, some children will remain in foster care permanently when their parent(s) remain unwilling or unable to meet their needs, or they have reached the age of 18 and can live independently.

 Why are children placed in foster care?